opendata-swiss/ogd-handbook-wiki/handbook/inventory.en.md

 It is easy to start keeping track of datasets in a table or spreadsheet, but in a larger organization multiple people and departments collaborate on this task.
 One of the most important processes behind the creation of the data portals, essential to data services in a large organization, is to create a *data inventory*.

-This is a listing of internal datasets created, maintained or even just stored within an organization or organizational unit.
-At its most basic, it is a list of data sources.
-A sophisticated inventory contains additional information about each dataset, such as:

-- what format the data is in
-- whether it is linked to databases
-- does it contain private or sensitive information
-- where it is stored
-- what are conditions of use
-- at what URL it has been published

 ### Guidelines for Swiss publishers of OGD